In this article, I shared my experience with a weird bug in nosetests. Let ’s

 see what is it, and what we could do to fix/avoid it in future.

-With unittest, two functions setUp
+With unittest, two functions setUp and tearDown will call before and after

 every test case function.
 With code bellow, I expected test cases will be passed: